w3c/wot/plugfest/datamodels-ws.md

 This example has no events.

+## Notes

-I have kept things simple for now and would expect this to evolve incrementally as we tackle more complex use cases.
+* I have kept things simple for now and would expect this to evolve incrementally as we tackle more complex use cases.
 When a property requires more than the name of a core data type, the idea would be to use a JSON object (associative array) whose properties provide further information, e.g. {“type”:”float”, “min”:0.0, “max”:1.0}.

+* Further work is needed to specify metadata on whether a property value is static, or if not, how long its value can be relied on.
+* The server metadata is held separately and describes which protocols, data formats and encodings etc. that the server supports.
+This is needed to determine which protocols etc. to use to connect to a given server.

 ## Editing